 Nowadays, I spend most of my free time with my young family, although I’ve been known to take many photos, reading, watching movies, listening to and — occasionally — playing music, travelling, and running medium to long distances (not necessarily in this order).
 Finally I have a keen interest in history, (the few meaningful) aspects of philosophy, typography and design.

 For a year starting in June 2019 I was the Chief Technology Officer at Netdata.
-This is a company built around a very popular open source real-time monitoring agent for *NIX systems (and an accompanying cloud monitoring SaaS solution.) — Netdata was a very interesting experience, not just because of the technical and product challenges involved, but also because it is a fully remote company.
+This is a company built around an open source real-time monitoring agent for *NIX systems (and an accompanying cloud monitoring SaaS solution.) — Netdata was a very interesting experience for me, primarily because it was my first all-remote company.

 Before that, I spent a decade running my company, Cosmical Technology in Athens.
 At Cosmical I provided consulting and software development services for a few years, until my colleagues and I started working full-time on AthensBook, ThessBook, two smart guides for Greece’s largest cities and GEO|ADS, one of the early advertising platforms for mobile devices.
 Despite the difficulties we faced running a high-tech business like this in a country like Greece — and at the onset of probably the largest crisis this country ever faced — the ride was thrilling, demanding and fulfilling.
 They are products that rode on the smartphone and mobile computing revolution and a reminder that we live in an enthusing time that brings back memories of my childhood and those of another revolution, that of personal computing, about thirty or so years earlier.